Downtown’s

 History

-The bridge, or viaduct, was built in 1891 to link the north and south ends of 21st Street (renamed Richard Arrington Jr. Boulevard in 1999 to honor Mayor Arrington at his retirement).
+The bridge was built in 1891 to link the north and south ends of 21st Street (renamed Richard Arrington Jr. Boulevard in 1999 to honor Mayor Arrington at his retirement).
 Twenty years later, the Birmingham City Commission upgraded the viaduct to increase traffic.
 Those efforts were delayed by World War I, but construction began on the bridge in 1918 and cost $200,000.

-The bridge was formally dedicated on May 19, 1919, to the decorated veterans of the 167th Infantry Regiment who had been hosted in Birmingham and fought as part of the “Rainbow Division” during World War I. Colonel W. P. Screws formally accepted the dedication.
+The bridge was formally dedicated as the Rainbow Viaduct on May 19, 1919, to the decorated veterans of the 167th Infantry Regiment who had been hosted in Birmingham and fought as part of the “Rainbow Division” during World War I. Colonel W. P. Screws formally accepted the dedication.
 At the apex of the bridge, a pair of memorial plaques, formerly topped with eagles, honor those veterans.

 News